cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 What Do I Need for The New Add-on to Work?
 ++++++++++++++++++++++++++++++++++++++++++

 The new Vendor-to-Admin Payments add-on requires the Vendor Plans add-on to work with.
 If you turned it off or did not install it, the Vendor Plans add-on will install automatically after the Multi-Vendor upgrade.
-You can set the minimum allowed balance and grace period in the plan settings.
+After that, the add-on will create a single fee-free plan for all the vendors.
+This plan will be hidden.
+You can set the minimum allowed balance and grace period in the add-on settings.
 These values will be the same for all your vendors.
 This way the new Vendor-to-Admin Payments add-on will repeat the old add-on behavior.